 - Thermal Expansion Coefficient

-Now, we will discuss each intensive physical property of the material in detail.
+Now, let us discuss each intensive physical property in detail.

 Pressure

-The force exerted per square unit area on the material’s surface that is perpendicular to the direction in which the force is exerted is known as Pressure.
-It is an important physical property of the material.
-It is given as;
+Pressure is defined as the force exerted per unit area on the surface of a material in a direction perpendicular to the applied force.
+It is an important physical property of materials.

 Temperature

-Temperature is the quantitative expression of the relative hotness or coldness of a material with respect to its surrounding.
-It is the average kinetic energy of the molecules of a substance.
-It is measured in Fahrenheit, Celsius, or Kelvin scale.
+Temperature is the quantitative measure of the relative hotness or coldness of a material with respect to its surroundings.
+It represents the average kinetic energy of the molecules of a substance.

-The temperature of a material doesn’t depend on the size or volume of the material.
-Whether there is 100 kg of ice or only 100 grams, the ice melts at 0 deg.
-C irrespective of the amount.
+The temperature of a material does not depend on its size or volume.
+For example, whether there is 100 kg of ice or 100 g of ice, it melts at 0°C.

 Melting Point

-The melting point of a material is a physical property that indicates a specific temperature at which a solid material converts into liquid.
-Depending on the application, certain impurities can be added to the material to increase or decrease the melting point.
-Impurities introduce defects or by introducing atoms that can affect the melting process of a material.
+The melting point of a material is the temperature at which it changes from a solid state to a liquid state.
+Depending on the application, impurities may be added to increase or decrease the melting point of a material.

 Boiling Point